wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 ## GC and Ruby's C extension API

-You see.
-The GC algorithm CRuby uses dictates the design of Ruby's C extension
+You see, what GC algorithm CRuby uses determines what functions CRuby's C extension API exposes.
+Concretely,
-API:

 -   When CRuby used mark-sweep, *marking functions* were sufficient.
     -   Inside marking functions, the idiomatic `rb_gc_mark(obj->x);` statement gives the GC the field value without updating the field.
 -   After compaction was introduced, *updating functions* were needed, too.
-    -   Inside updating functions, the `rb_gc_location` function gets the new location of an object, and the idiomatic statement `obj->x = rb_gc_location(obj->x);` updates the field by assigning the return value back to the field.
+    -   Inside updating functions, the `rb_gc_location` function looks up the new location of an object, and the idiomatic statement `obj->x = rb_gc_location(obj->x);` updates the field by assigning the return value back to the field.